 Cost: 15 reals ($5 CDN) and they only accept cash.

-Morro Dois Irmaos: My favorite. (also the only one I did LOL) You start in the Favela do Vidigal, pay 5 reals for a moto taxi to drive you to the start of the hike.
-It was scary and fun.
-It takes about 1-2 hours to reach the top depending on your pace.
+Once at the base of the hike, it takes about 1-2 hours to reach the top depending on your pace.
 At the top of the favela, there is a really nice bar called Bar da Laje with a stunning view which is a nice reward after the hike.
-Read about my experience doing this hike here

 Classics: Copacabana, Ipanema and Leblon.